 Seminary Scholars Program

-The Phillips Seminary Scholars Program awards eight annual full tuition scholarships, plus $21,000 annual living stipend, to select applicants.
+The Phillips Seminary Scholars Program awards eight annual full tuition scholarships, plus an annual living stipend of $10,500-$21,000 to select applicants.
 Awardees must be enrolled full-time in a master’s level degree program at Phillips Theological Seminary.
 Awards are only available to new, incoming students at Phillips.

 Seminary Scholars is more than just financial support.
 Phillips provides a network of hospitality, formation and belonging for our Scholars, which includes community formation and professional development opportunities.
 Seminary Scholars have access to mentors to ensure their success, and the seminary makes connections for Scholars to local churches and community agencies for internships and paid positions in ministry.